emee-dev/apicize/app/src-tauri/help/requests.md

 In Apicize, Requests define the webservice endpoint you want to call and test.
 At a minimum, each request requires a URL and method to be defined.

-Requests can optionally be [*grouped*](help:groups), which allows request tests to be run in sequence, and optionally pass values between them.
+Requests can optionally be [*grouped*](help:groups), which allows request tests to be run in concurrently or in sequence, wich adds the capability to pass values between them.
 This can be useful, for example, when testing a sequence of API calls to create, retrieve, update and delete a record (i.e. CRUD).

-:image[request-overview.jpg]
+:image[request-overview.webp]

 Requests are configured using the following panes: